amine177/Comtrend-AR-5310-shell-escape/README.md

  - the command separator ";"
  - the control operator  "&"  (run in forground)
  - the redirection operator (pipe) "|"
- - the command substituion operator "`"
+ - the command substitution operator "`"

 are all filtered as shown here :
 ```